rcuevass/Page_Rank_preliminary/README.md

 # Page Rank
 Repo illustrating PageRank algorithm with Python.
-Code still has to be commented and tested extensively.
+Code in progress and still has to be commented and tested extensively.